LEAD: Leadership Exploration and Development

 What can I expect?

-LEAD is a high-impact program designed to rapidly develop your leadership skills.
-You can expect a transformative experience, involving reflection, mentoring and group work over a period of three months.
+You can expect a transformative experience involving reflection, mentoring and group work over a period of five to six months.

 The program aims to help you:

-- Gain confidence in your own unique leadership style.
+- Hone your confidence in your own unique leadership style.

 - Understand your strengths and weaknesses, and learn how to articulate your value professionally and interpersonally.

-- Develop your leadership and management skills.
-Understand how to apply them at university, in your career, and for the benefit of your community.
+- Develop your leadership and management skills, understanding how to apply them at university, in your career, and for the benefit of your community.

-Over the course of the three months, beginning in mid-September, you will take part in:
+Over the course of the program, you will take part in:

 What skills and experience will I gain?

-Over the course of three months, you will:
+Over the course of the program, you will:

 - Develop effective professional and interpersonal communication skills.